scipp/ess/packages/essreduce/docs/user-guide/reduction-workflow-guidelines.md

 # Reduction Workflow Guidelines

+## About

+- Version: 1
+- Last update: 2024-02-26

 ## Introduction

-TODO
+This document contains guidelines for writing reduction workflows with for ESS based on Scipp and Sciline.
+The guidelines are intended to ensure that the workflows are consistent (both for developers and users, across instruments and techniques), maintainable, and efficient.

+## To be included in future version

+We plan to include the following in future versions of the guidelines:

+- Naming conventions
+- Type conventions
+  - Example: Filenames
-- Package and module structure (where to place types? what goes where?)
+- Package and module structure:
+  - Where to place types?
-  - Requires minor discussion
+    What goes where?
-- Loading from SciCat vs. local files (e.g., define run ID, choose provider that either converts to local path, or uses service to get file and return path)
+- Loading from SciCat vs. local files
+  - Example: Define run ID, choose provider that either converts to local path, or uses service to get file and return path
 - Should we have default params set in workflows?
   - Avoid unless good reason.
   - Can have widgets that generate dict of params and values, widgets can have defaults
+- How to define parameters, such that we can, e.g., auto generate widgets for user input (names, description, limits, default values, ...)
+  - Range checks / validators
+  - If part of pipeline then UX and writing providers is more cumbersome
+  - Default values?
+- Requires experimentation with how Sciline handles param tables, and transformations of task graphs:
+  - Multiple banks, multiple files, chunking (file-based + stream-based)
+  - How to handle optional steps
+  - Structure for masking any dim or transformed dim, in various steps
+    - Could be handled as a task-graph transform?
+- How to handle optional inputs?
+  - Can we find a way to minimize the occasions where we need this?
+  - Can we avoid mutually exclusive parameters?

 ## Nomenclature